 Playing With Friends as a PMC

 Starting a game with your friends as a PMC puts the limit to 5 players in a squad.
-This is absolutely broken when you queue in with your friends in Factory.
+This is absolutely unfair when you queue in with your friends in Factory.
 If you check the maximum amount of players on a map, you will see that the Factory can only hold 6 PMCs total.

 Going in as a squad of 5 will mean that you are only fighting against one guy (stop the bullying, please).
 Obviously, the map is small and does not have much loot to share for 5 players.

 It is incredibly safe though and you can do this early in the wipe to farm as many Scavs as you can.
 If you know how to kill Tagilla without any casualties, the better and more efficient your runs are going to be.
 Early in the wipe, player Scavs will be coming in non-stop so you can choose to farm them as well.

 How to Play With More Than 4 Friends